 Snail Rail, Simon Harlow

-Snail Rail, is a self powered rail cart.
+Specially constructed for OFFLOAD, Snail Rail, is a self powered rail cart.
 Originally used to ferry objects short distances via rail, it became a favorite prop in early black and white movies, as a tool for escaping from evil perpetrators and for it’s comedy value.
 For OFFLOAD Simon Harlow will bring the self-powered rail cart back to life.
-Re-purposing everyday and new materials he will present his sketches for a multifunctional mobile space, which will provide exercise, shelter and transport from one end of the OFFLOAD site to another.
+Re-purposing everyday and new materials he will create a multifunctional mobile space, which will provide exercise, shelter and transport from one end of the OFFLOAD site to another.

 About the Creator